"We see a culture that is strong and despise it as crude."

 - In Mexico there's the Naco (slob) VS. Fresa (snob).

-- This can be seen in the video gamer subculture: PC gamers sometimes stereotype console gamers as being immature and unsophisticated kiddies who aren't "true" gamers, while console gamers sometimes stereotype PC gamers as being pretentious eggheads who care way too much about things like frames-per-second and processor speeds.
+- This can be seen in the video gamer subculture: PC gamers sometimes stereotype console gamers as being immature and unsophisticated morons who aren't "real" gamers, while console gamers sometimes stereotype PC gamers as being pretentious jerks who care way too much about things like frames-per-second and processor speeds.
 As PCs are becoming cheaper and easier to set up, and consoles are becoming more powerful, the divide is lessening, but it's still there.